 Astraea is the Star Maiden, a goddess of justice, renewal, and love.
 In one version of her tale, she dwelt upon the Earth with humanity until human lawlessness drove her to the skies.
 As she looked down upon the Earth, her tears caused by the suffering of mankind fell from the sky and created the Aster, a flower associated with love and healing.
 Like the flower and the goddess, the guiding vision of Isis Astraea is one of justice and healing; working together to remember our highest aspirations: Perfect Love and Perfect Trust.

-Unlike her sister covens, Isis Astraea will meet less often and students will be expected to celebrate most esbat rituals (and perhaps some sabbats) independently.
-Students will also be encouraged to think critically about the roles of inclusion, cultural appropriation, and decolonization in the tradition they are being trained in and the larger neo-pagan movement.
+Students joining Isis Astraea will be encouraged to think critically about the roles of inclusion, cultural appropriation, and decolonization in the tradition they are being trained in and the larger neo-pagan movement.